saicharanpatel/M2-Embsys/Project/1_Requirements/README.md

 # SWOT ANALYSIS
 ## STRENGTH
      Affordable and very easy to installation and use
 ## WEAKNESS
      The improvements can be done in connecting with all the other devices for easy operation
 ## OPPORTUNITIES
     In industries where we need to maintain a constant temperature
 ## THREATS
      Faced problems while simulation

+# 4 W'S AND 1'H
+## WHO
+   For the industries and companies used for mainting a constant temperature
+## WHAT
+   A sensor which helps the people for maintaining the temperature
+## WHEN
+   When we needs to use
+## WHERE
+   In industries,factories
+## HOW
+   By using the DHT11 Humidity and Temperature Sensor